OpenLiberty/ci.gradle/docs/undeploy.md

     }
   ```

-If no property is set for the `undeploy` block nothing will be undeployed.
+If no property is set for the `undeploy` block, nothing will be undeployed.
 A value must be provided to undeploy an application.